scds/text-analysis-2/visualize.md

 <hr />

+### **3.3.** Visualize named entities in a web browser

-**3.3.** With displaCy imported, we can now make use of it to visualize named entities by adding the following lines of code to the end of our ner.py script:
+With displaCy imported, we can now make use of it to visualize named entities by adding the following lines of code to the end of our ner.py script:

 ```
 # Create a visualization of entities in context